-Johnson returns for his fourth season at Stevenson in 2014 and his first as defensive coordinator after spending the last three as special teams coordinator.
+Johnson returns for his fifth season at Stevenson in 2015 and his second as defensive coordinator after spending the previous three as special teams coordinator.
 He will also continue as the defensive backs coach.

 In 2012, Stevenson ranked fourth in the conference in passing defense while Antonio Lyles set the school record with 19 tackles versus Delaware Valley.